How to Fix a Hole in a Door Step-by-Step

 • Touch-up paint

 Wooden doors, particularly hollow core doors, are often more fragile than we’d like, and nothing eliminates privacy more than a big hole in the middle of one.
-Contacting a door repair company to replace an interior door is a surefire way to fix the problem, but there’s a fairly simple DIY fix as well.
+Contacting a door repair company to replace an interior door is a surefire way to fix the problem, but there’s a fairly simple DIY fix.
 Keep reading to learn how to fix a hole in a door yourself with just a few minutes of working time.

 1. Get Rid of Ragged Edges